 For the offshore portfolio, separate assessments are made with regard to probability of default under various scenarios and associated realisation values.
 In these assessments the various offshore segments – supply, subsea and seismic – have different scenario weights.
 Consistent assumptions are used with regard to expected developments in rates, utilisation levels and realisation values for vessels in the various scenarios where the vessels’ current and expected contractual situation is assessed.

-If the downside scenario’s probability were doubled at the expense of the baseline scenario at the end of 2019, this would have entailed an increase in loss provisions of NOK 98 million for the parent bank and NOK 113 million for the group.
-A corresponding doubling of the upside scenario’s probability at the expense of the baseline scenario at the end of 2019 would have entailed a reduction in loss provisions of NOK 21 million for the parent bank and NOK 22 million for the group.
+If the downside scenario’s probability were doubled at the expense of the baseline scenario at the end of December 2020, this would have entailed an increase in loss provisions of NOK 207 million for the parent bank and NOK 215 million for the group.

 Determination of significant increase in credit risk: